rlouf/mcx/docs/source/index.rst

 1. It can be used as a *modeling* language; mcx models can be exported as a forward sampling and a log probability density functions to be used with custom inference algorithms.
-2. It can be used as an inference library; mcx's inference module is purposefully designed as a collection of loosely coupled elements.
+2. It can be used as an **inference** library; mcx's inference module is purposefully designed as a collection of loosely coupled elements.
 Advanced users are free to compose these elements in any way they see fit.
-Warmup is also very customizable.

 **mcx** strikes the right balance between customizability (for researchers) and sane defaults for people who want the benefits of inference without having to